-Does Travel Insurance Cover Snorkeling and Scuba Diving?
+Does Travel Insurance Cover Snorkeling & Scuba Diving?

-Scuba diving is not typically covered by most travel insurance.
-Usually, an optional add on for hazardous sports will be required to be covered for diving.
+Scuba diving insurance isn't something most people think about.
+Scuba diving isn't typically covered by most travel insurance.
+Usually, an optional add-on for hazardous sports will be required to be covered for diving.
 Additionally, there are limitations and restrictions for each plan, usually related to the depth of the dive and level of certified instructor supervision.
-Recreational snorkeling is covered by most travel insurance plans, but whether youre snorkeling or diving, be sure to read your policy details closely before grabbing your flippers and jumping in the water.
+Recreational snorkeling is covered by most travel insurance plans, but whether you're snorkeling or diving, be sure to read your policy details closely before grabbing your flippers and jumping in the water.

 - Before going diving, you will need to either take a safety course with a tour company or get scuba certified through a licensed dive school.
-Snorkeling does not require certification, but it is smart to review the best safety practices before leaving land.
+Snorkeling does not require certification, but it's smart to review the best safety practices before leaving land.

-- Unless you are a very experienced diver, always dive with licensed instructors.
-Your risk of injury is much lower when you are diving with tour companies and individuals who know the area, body of water and how to stay safe.
+- Unless you're a very experienced diver, always dive with licensed instructors.
+Your risk of injury is much lower when you're diving with tour companies and individuals who know the area, body of water and how to stay safe.

 - Pay attention to local warnings and don't dive or snorkel in areas that have been declared dangerous by local authorities.
-Also, always take note of riptide and current warnings.
+Also, always take note of riptides and current warnings.

 - Never go into the water alone.
-If you are injured or become overtired, its a good idea to have someone with you so that they can contact emergency services if necessary.
+If you're injured or become overtired, it's a good idea to have someone with you so that they can contact emergency services if necessary.

-- Sunscreen: Especially important for snorkelers who tend to stay near to the surface without a wetsuit, waterproof sunscreen and SPF lip balm are a must, even if its cloudy!
-Many destinations require sunscreen to be reef safe, so try to find a brand that is approved for ocean swimming.
+- Sunscreen: Especially important for snorkelers who tend to stay near to the surface without a wetsuit, waterproof sunscreen and SPF lip balm are a must, even if it's cloudy.
+Many destinations require sunscreen to be safe, so try to find a brand that is approved for ocean swimming.

-Check out our travel insurance plans for snorkeling and scuba diving below, and connect with us at VisitorsCoverage for help choosing the best plan for your next trip.
+Find scuba insurance and snorkeling coverage before your next big underwater adventure.
+Connect with us at VisitorsCoverage for help choosing the best plan for your next trip.